Embedding Dimension Phenomena in Intersection Complete Codes: Closed Embedding Dimension is Bounded by Open Embedding Dimension

 \end{example}

-The importance of non-degeneracy is the following: when $\U$ is a non-degenerate collection of convex open sets, taking the closures of these sets does not change the code of the collection (see \cite{openclosed}, Theorem 2.12).
+The importance of non-degeneracy is the following: when $\U$ is a non-degenerate collection of convex open sets, taking the closures of these sets does not change the code of the collection (see \cite[Theorem 2.12]{openclosed}).
 With this, we are ready to prove Theorem \ref{thm:cdimleodim}.

 \begin{restatetheorem}{\ref{thm:cdimleodim}} Let $\C\subseteq 2^{[n]}$ be an intersection complete code.
 Then $\cdim(\C)\le \odim(\C)$. \end{restatetheorem} \begin{proof} Let $\U = \{U_1,\ldots, U_n\}$ be an open realization of $\C$ in $\R^{\odim(\C)}$.
 By Lemma \ref{lem:trimrealization}, we may assume that $\U$ is non-degenerate by possibly trimming the sets in the realization.
-By \cite[Theorem 2.10]{openclosed}, the realization consisting of closures of the $U_i$ is a closed convex realization of $\C$.
+By \cite[Theorem 2.12]{openclosed}, the realization consisting of closures of the $U_i$ is a closed convex realization of $\C$.
 Thus $\cdim(\C)\le \odim(\C)$. \end{proof}

-\begin{example} Trimming a realization may fail when a code is not intersection complete.
-The following shows a realization of the code $\{\mathbf{123}, 12, 13, \emptyset\}$ with labeled atoms, and a trimming of that realization.
+\begin{example} Trimming an open realization may fail when a code is not intersection complete.
+The following shows an open convex realization of the code $\{\mathbf{123}, 12, 13, \emptyset\}$ with labeled atoms, and a trimming of that realization.
 One can observe that no matter how small we choose $\varepsilon$, trimming this realization always yields an arrangement in which part of $V_1$ is not covered by $V_2$ and $V_3$.

 Of course, we could have drawn a better realization of this code.
 However, we are not always so lucky.
 There are examples of open convex codes where trimming will fail for \emph{any} convex open realization---see for example \cite[Section 2.3]{openclosed}, which describes a code for which every convex open realization is degenerate. \end{example}